AlvFolgado/alvfolgado.github.io/_posts/2017-07-02-phpmailerwordpress.md

 [...]
 ```

-Although mail() is not vulnerable to Command Injection, Argument Injection is possible (as an functionality defined by the same name 'extra_arguments').
+Although mail() is not vulnerable to Command Injection, Argument Injection is possible (as a functionality pointed by the same name 'extra_arguments').
 The use of mail() wildy in other libraries/software without precaution will be hazardous.
 We can consider mail() a dangerous function and I have added it to [Research-Guide](http://www.afolgado.com/researchguide/).

 To demonstrate this, let's apply a working payload in the PHP mail function and see how it works (using our commandebugger bash script).
-Let's use the last payload from [PHP Argument Injection](http://www.afolgado.com/2017/06/10/phpcommandiargumenti/), since we know is being escaped, let's use the working payload for the Argument Injection:
+Let's use the last payload from [PHP Argument Injection](http://www.afolgado.com/2017/06/10/phpcommandiargumenti/), since we know is being 'CommandI escaped', let's use the working payload for the Argument Injection:

 ```bash
 Payload: